 Though you wouldn’t be the first to wonder whether they should be wearing collars – or how to get a cat to wear a collar without a fight.

-But with proper cat collar training, fit and selection, and the right amount of care, most cats take pretty well to collars.
-In fact, here’s what one study from the Ohio State University1 found after researching 538 cats and their collars:
+But with proper cat collar training, fit and selection, and the right amount of care, most cats adjust pretty well to collars.
+In fact, here’s what one study from the Ohio State University found after researching 538 cats and their collars:1

 • Most cats (72.3%) wore their collars successfully.